mustafar/TweetMorse/README.md

 }
 ```
 ### .env
 This includes all env key=value pairs.
-Please set these correctle before running the app.
+Please create a .env file and set these values correctly before running the app.
 ```text
 TWITTER_HANDLE=<your_twitter_handle>
 TWITTER_CONSUMER_KEY=<twitter_app_consumer_key>